alurban/black-hole-astrophysics/INSTALL.md

 ------------

-**Note:** All software used for this course is open source, meaning it is distributed free of charge and well-supported for wide use.
+**Note:** All software used for this course is open source, meaning it is distributed free of charge and is well-supported for wide use.

 To study black hole dynamics, we will frequently find it useful to do numerical simulations, which inevitably require learning to write software.